 Please check in at the Reception Desk at the allocated time.
 Some surgery requires fees to be paid before the operation.
-Also any excess or fees for uninsured patients need to be paid on the day of admission – the Receptionist will invoice you for this.
+Any excess or fees for uninsured patients need to be paid on the day of admission – the Receptionist will invoice you for this.
 You will already have been given informed financial consent for this amount.
 The name and contact details of your carer will be recorded and you will be reminded of the need to have a responsible adult with you 24 hours post procedure.

 If you are having a general anaesthetic or IV Sedation the Anaesthetist will conduct a consultation and medical examination before surgery.

 The Registered Nurses caring for you will then ask several questions.
 They include name, date of birth, allergy status, and details of the operation.
 This information is extremely important, as it is the responsibility of the staff to ensure that all your details are correct.
 You will then be anaesthetised either by general anaesthesia or local anaesthesia with or without IV or oral sedation.
 Children have general anaesthesia.
 If you have had a general anaesthetic or IV Sedation you will wake up in Recovery with an oxygen mask on.
 You may also have an IV drip in your arm for re-hydration.
 Parents may come into Recovery once their child is awake and stable.

 There are usually three nurses and the surgeon in the theatre.
 One parent may come in with children and adolescents.
 Young children may sit on their parent’s lap initially.
 For adults blood pressure and ECG equipment will be attached to you to monitor your heart while you are asleep.

 As soon as your observations are stable and you are not experiencing excessive pain, you are transferred from first stage recovery to a recliner chair in the second stage Recovery area.
 At this stage you will be offered light refreshments.